Topology Specification

 Purpose

-Sigil topology defines the canonical representation of external runtime dependencies for topology-aware projects.
+Sigil topology defines the canonical representation of named runtime boundaries for topology-aware projects.

 Topology is declaration only.
 Concrete environment worlds live in config modules.